-What do you do when the credit monitoring company is the one who got hacked, and whose database was exposed?
+What do you do when the credit monitoring company is the one that got hacked, and whose database was exposed?

 TransUnion Data Breach